omarreis/BoatAttitude/README.md

 Setting Euler angles can lead to the so called "gymbal lock", with loss of freedom degree.
 It is better to use quaternions to set object rotations.

-Problem is Firemonkey TControl3D has no method to set the quaternion directly or manipulating the 3d matrix.
+Problem is Firemonkey TControl3D has no public method to set the quaternion directly or manipulating the 3d matrix.
 This is worked around using a helper class (this solution was copied from https://github.com/tothpaul/Delphi/blob/master/Google%20Cardboard/4%20FullDemo/Main.pas )